xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

   -syslog.timezone string
         Timezone to use when parsing timestamps in RFC3164 syslog messages.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 .
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/ (default "Local")
   -syslog.tls array
         Whether to enable TLS for receiving syslog messages at the corresponding -syslog.listenAddr.tcp.
 The corresponding -syslog.tlsCertFile and -syslog.tlsKeyFile must be set if -syslog.tls is set.
+See also -syslog.mtls.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#security
         Supports array of values separated by comma or specified via multiple flags.
         Empty values are set to false.
   -syslog.tlsCertFile array